 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Browser extensions can not only enhance your browsing experience, they can also enhance your privacy as you browse.
+Browser extensions can not only enhance your browsing experience but also improve your privacy while you browse.
 A virtual private network (VPN) like Surfshark can mask your IP address to protect you from unsafe networks and hide your online activity.
-Ad blockers like Total Adblock blocks more than just ads — they can also block trackers from collecting your data.
+Ad blockers like Total Adblock block more than just ads — they can also block trackers from collecting your data.

-We’ll cover various types of browser extensions, including VPNs, antivirus, and even free services that can help you maintain your privacy and security online.
+We’ll cover various types of browser extensions, including VPNs, antivirus software, and even free services that can help you maintain your privacy and security online.

 Best password manager extensions